SerenityOS/serenity/Base/usr/share/man/man1/Applications/TextEditor.md

 ## Description

-TextEditor is a text document editor for SerenityOS featuring a preview mode which allows automatic live rendering of HTML and Markdown documents.
+TextEditor is a text document editor for SilkOS featuring a preview mode which allows automatic live rendering of HTML and Markdown documents.

 ## Options